Helical Core Formation and MHD Stability in ITER-Scale Plasmas with Fusion-born Alpha Particles

 In this study, the MHD equilibria for each $q$ profile are calculated using VMEC\cite{hirshman1983steepest}, a 3-D ideal MHD equilibrium solver based on the minimization of the MHD energy functional.
 Both the axisymmetric $n=0$ and the HC (asymmetric $n\geq0$) equilibrium solutions are calculated.
 The axisymmetric $n=0$ equilibrium serves as an initial condition for MEGA, while the HC equilibrium will be used to benchmark with the HC results calculated with MEGA.
 The equilibrium calculation parameters used in this study adhere to the requirements for numerical convergence in HC equilibrium calculations, such as the need to use sufficiently large numbers of poloidal and toroidal Fourier components and radial grid points needed to achieve a converged HC equilibrium\cite{cooper2011helical}.
 The MHD equilibria calculated using VMEC are shown in Fig.\ref{fig:3mhdeq}.
 Panels (a–d) and (e–h) show the equilibrium data for the $q_0$ and $\rho_\mathrm{qmin}$ scans, respectively.
 For the $q_\mathrm{0}$ scan, $q_\mathrm{0}=1.06$ (blue), $1.1$ (violet), and $1.2$ (red) are considered, while $\rho_\mathrm{qmin}$ is fixed at $0.575$, as shown in Panel (a).
 For the $\rho_\mathrm{qmin}$ scan, $q_\mathrm{0}$ is fixed at $1.1$ while $\rho_\mathrm{qmin}=$ $0.456$ (green), $0.575$ (violet), and $0.675$ (cyan) are considered as shown in Panel (e).
 When we vary the $q$ profile, the net plasma current will deviate from the reference value of $13$ MA and vary in the range $13$ MA $\leq I_p \leq$ $15$ MA.
 It is important to note that both the $q$ profile and the pressure profile in flux coordinates are the VMEC input variables, meaning that these profiles are identical for both the axisymmetric and HC equilibria.
-Panels (b, f) and (c, g) show the magnetic Poincar{\'e} plots of the HC equilibria at toroidal angles $\phi = 0^\circ$ and $180^\circ$.
+Panels (b, f) and (c, g) show the magnetic Poincar{\'e} plots of the HC equilibria at toroidal angles $\phi = 180^\circ$ and $0^\circ$, respectively.